apigee-127/a127-samples/oauth-password-sample/README.md

 * Call the secured API with the access token.

+* Use a refresh token.

 > If you are not familiar with OAuth 2.0 and terms like grant type and authorization server, there are many resources available on the web.
 We recommend you start with the [IETF specification](https://tools.ietf.org/html/draft-ietf-oauth-v2-31).
 It includes a good, general introduction to the OAuth 2.0 framework and its use cases.

 ## <a name="whatis">How it works

-The OAuth 2.0 password grant type requires the client app to provide the resource owner's username/password to the authorization server.
-If the credentials are valid, the authorization server returns an access token to the client.
+The OAuth 2.0 password grant type requires the client app to provide the resource owner's username/password when requesting an access token.

->Note: This flow should only be used for highly trusted client apps because the client app has direct access to the user's credentials.
+>Note: This flow should only be used for highly trusted client apps, because the client app has direct access to the user's credentials.
 However, the credentials are only used once in a single request, and they are exchanged for an access token, which is used for all subsequent requests.

-A client app must also supply its client ID and client secret keys to an authorization server (for example, Apigee Edge).
-These keys are generated when you register an app with an authorization server.
+A client app must also supply its client ID and client secret keys when requesting an access token.
+These keys are generated when a client app is registered with the authorization server.
+For example, if your OAuth provider is Apigee, then the app must be registered on Apigee Edge.
 App registration is always required whenever you use OAuth.
 We'll walk through the steps in this example.

 The password grant type flow we'll see in this example looks like this:

 ![alt text](../images/oauth-password-flow.png)

 1. The client app requests an access token, providing a username/password (typically entered by the end user into a form provided by the client app), client ID, and client secret (obtained during client app registration).
-2. Apigee-127 receives the request and checks the username/password by calling the passwordCheck() helper function.
+2. Apigee-127 receives the request and checks the username/password by calling the `passwordCheck()` helper function.
-3. If the credentials are valid, and if the client_id and client_secret are valid, an access token is minted.
-If you're using the Apigee provider for your OAuth, then a call is made to Edge for the token.
+3. If the credentials are valid, and if the `client_id` and `client_secret` are valid, an access token is minted.
+If you're using the Apigee provider for your OAuth, then a call is made to Apigee Edge for the token.
 If Redis is the provider, then Apigee-127 generates the token.
 4. The token is returned to the client app.
 5. The client app uses the token to make API calls on protected paths.
 For example, if the `/weather` path is protected, the call will proceed if a valid access token is provided.
 Otherwise, the call will fail.